milkdrinkers/Hangar-Publish/docs/README.md

 #### Plugin Dependencies

-`plugin_dependencies` specifies which dependencies your plugin supports.
+`plugin_dependencies` specifies which dependencies your project supports.

 - `<object>` - JSON object holding you configuration.
   - `<platform>` - The platform this configuration is for, either `PAPER`, `VELOCITY` or `WATERFALL`.
     - `name` a project slug, or when `externalUrl` is used, the external projects name.
     - `required` wether this dependency is required or not.
-    - `externalUrl` optional URL to a plugin.
+    - `externalUrl` optional URL to a project.
 If not set `name` will be used as a Project Slug.

 ```yaml
 plugin_dependencies: |